-Fast forward a couple of decades and I now live in Sydney with my little love – my ten year old son, Wolf.
+Fast forward a couple of decades and I now live in Sydney with my husband Dean and our two boys.

 I like people with stories.
 Friday nights (they’re so full of promise).
 Still mornings listening to Bonobo and drinking tea.
 Russian red lipstick.
 Dancing.
 Discovering great music.
 House parties. s t r e t c h i n g.
 Side shows.
 Unnecessary swearing.
 The smell of clean laundry and the breeze rushing through my home.
 Chasing boredom and crafting lists.
 People watching.
 Weekend sleep ins.
 Cooking bonanzas.
 Scrabble.
 My wonderfully random and challenging occupation…

 On the other hand, I don’t like knowing I’m about to be bollocked for something.
 Overcrowded music festivals.
 Really cliche quotes.
 The way skinny jeans can be so very unforgiving on so many people.
 Pointless meetings.
 Trying to seduce sleep.
 Misplacing favourite things.
 The fact that I haven’t read a fraction of what I’d like to…

 I started this blog because I frequently found myself writing and it made sense to put it out there, somewhere.
 I had an anonymous blog for six years but started to crave something real, less cryptic and bearing my real name.
 Above all, I want to express and explore some ideas and start a conversation.